tailor-platform/terraform-provider-tailor/docs/resources/idp.md

 Optional:

+- `allow_google_oauth` (Boolean) Whether to enable "Sign in with Google" for this namespace.
+When enabled, users can authenticate using their Google account.
+Cannot be enabled when use_non_email_identifier is true.
+Defaults to false.
 - `allow_self_password_reset` (Boolean) Allow users to reset their own password via a "Forgot Password?" link on the sign-in screen.
 - `allowed_email_domains` (List of String) List of allowed email domains for user authentication (e.g., ["example.com", "corp.example.com"]).
 When set, only users with email addresses from these domains can authenticate.
 An empty list means all domains are allowed (backward compatible).
 When use_non_email_identifier is true, this list must be empty.
 - `password_max_length` (Number) Maximum password length.
 Valid range is 6-4096.
 When 0 (unset), uses default value 4096.